barisGultekin/Linear-Algebra/README.md

 ## Installation

-- All the `code` required to get started
+- Only `Python 3` is required to get started.
-- Images of what it should look like

 ### Clone

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`
+- Clone this repo to your local machine using `https://github.com/barisGultekin/Linear-Algebra.git`

 ### Setup